sibabalwemosia24/alx-low_level_programming/README.md

 - How to use arguments passed to your program
 - What are two prototypes of main that you know of, and in which case do you use one or the other
 - How to use __attribute__((unused)) or (void) to compile functions with unused variables or parameters
+## 0x0B- malloc, free
+- Difference between automatic and dynamic allocation
+- Malloc and Free and how to use them
+- How to use valgrind to check for memory leak